Tariffs are here

 Ashli Watts, President and CEO of Kentucky Chamber of Commerce, says “Our economy depends on trade, it’s how we thrive.”

-The next thing business have to do is pan for what may happen again on April 2nd and then, plan beyond that date - to decide now, whether stock stock up on supplies to increase their inventory, or find U.S. based suppliers (if possible), or take a cautious approach, to just hold off on buying, taking a wait-and-see approach.
+The next thing businesses have to do is decide on how much inventory to stock up on and how much they will increase prices.
+And, then - see if its even possible to find U.S. based suppliers - or take a cautious approach, to just hold off on buying, taking a wait-and-see approach.

 Stay tuned.